JulioPDX/avd-workshops/workshops/cicd-basics.md

 ## Step 3 - Fast-forward the main brach

-We need to update our group variable files to enable all of our L2LS configurations.
+We must update our group variable files to enable our L2LS configurations.

 !!! warning
     You can skip this step if you are continuing from the AVD workshop.